MGXlab/benchmark_assembly/README.md

 Raw assembly fasta files are filtered for scaffolds > 1500bp and
 * They get taxonomically annotated with CAT.
+* Read counts are produced with an in-house add on for CAT (not yet merged upstream but soon...)

 # Benchmarking